 "Patience is a real asset in life"

-HOW I PARTICIPATE IN COUCHSURFING
+—— HOW I PARTICIPATE IN COUCHSURFING ——

 I try giving something back.
 Cooking, being extra social, buying you a drink when we go out, little things that will reflect the message that I really appreciate that you're hosting me.

-I've been introduced to couchsurfing by a friend, and I was sceptical at first.
-Do people trust each other based on an internet profile?
+I've been introduced to couchsurfing by a friend in 2009, and I was sceptical at first.
+"Do people trust each other based on a (presumably fake) internet profile?"

 The general trust level is just amazing, and because of that openness and the honesty in the things people put on their profile surfing has ALWAYS been an awesome experience.
 I haven't had a single negative encounter.
 In fact, I've met some amazing people who I would love to meet again someday, sincerely hoping that "it's a small world".

-Randomness is also a key element in my CS experience.
+Randomness is a key element in my CS experiences.
 I often post messages on the CS groups of cities that I visit asking for travel partners.
 This way I'm creating a win/win: cheaper travels AND meeting new people.
 Worked out very well so far, like the time I spent 14 days in a small campervan in New Zealand with someone I met on the day of departure.

 I really enjoy self-help books, and I have a dozen of them on my to-read list.
-I'm really bad keeping track of what I read, but here are a few of my all-time favourites:
+I'm really bad keeping track of what I read, but here are a few of my all-time favorites:

 In the movie section I enjoy films that are well put together, usually psychological thrillers.
 A few of my favorites: